Games Technology BSc (Hons)

 This year will take you through fundamental games design processes and the technical foundations of 2D and 3D programming, as well as planning.
-You’ll share theoretical units with students on the Games Art course.
+You’ll share theoretical units with students on the Games Arts course.

-This unit introduces you to key digital art and design skills to compliment your technical skills with which you’ll develop ideas into assets for computer games.
+This unit introduces you to key digital art and design skills to complement your technical skills with which you’ll develop ideas into assets for computer games.
 You'll learn how to approach problems creatively using a range of sources for inspiration and reference.
 Your outcomes will demonstrate your conceptual approach, a range of design skills and technical understanding.

 You'll be introduced to fundamental mathematics for computing before moving on to Procedural and Object-Orientated Programming.
 You'll also demonstrate your technical understanding through this unit by producing simple games.

 Year 2 will build upon your planning, design and prototyping skills.
-You’ll start to specialise in a defined area, and continue to undertake shared units with students on the Games Art course.
+You’ll start to specialise in a defined area, and continue to undertake shared units with students on the Games Arts course.

 Through this unit you will further build on your knowledge of digital systems and the programming skills you gained in Year 1.
 Specifically, you will be introduced to C++ gaining understanding of its key concepts and features and demonstrating your understanding in response to briefs.
 Complementing the explicitly technical focus of this unit you are encouraged to be creative – your work may be entrepreneurial or speculative, you might look beyond gaming for entertainment to areas like ‘Serious/ Applied Games’, ‘Games as Social Political Comment’ or ‘Games as Art’.

 You’ll also work in a group to successfully pitch a game concept, and develop a prototype or ‘vertical slice’.
 Each member of your group will need to specialise in a specific area appropriate to their skills and interests, however all members should be involved in the production.

 Gaming in Contemporary Culture

 This unit explores concepts and issues central to the historical, theoretical and aesthetic dimensions of the gaming practice.
 It critically examines the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital, before turning a critical eye inwards to discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.